yaswanthsk04/Python_Vector_Canoe_Interface/README.md

 My task was to develop a GUI which posses a preset of various pre-defined conditions.

-For example if preseet 1 is selected in the GUI, the following will automatically be set in the CANoe and the data will be transmitted to the ECU via XRP & CAN>
+For example if preseet 1 is selected in the GUI, the following will automatically be set in the CANoe and the data will be transmitted to the ECU via XRP & CAN.
   1. Ignition On
   2. Engine Speed 4500 RPM
   3. Brake Switch Off.

-REQUIREMENTS:
+#REQUIREMENTS:
 1. Python (Version>3.6)
 2. Py-Win32 Library (Version>223)
 3. CANoe Library

-INSTALLATION INSTRUCTIONS:
+#INSTALLATION INSTRUCTIONS:
 1. Python:
 Link to Download Python: https://www.python.org/downloads/
 2. Py-Win32 Library: